absorensen/numbers_go_brrrr/m1_memory_hierarchies/s3_computational_graphs.md

 finnicky concept - inlining!

 Inlining in Rust, and most other languages, is done via an annotation to the compiler.
-It is usually more of a hint or request than an actual instruction.
+It is usually more of a hint or request than an actual instruction to the compiler.
 In Rust, it looks like the derivation of traits we saw earlier -
 ```#[inline(always)]```.
 In that case it actually is more of a command.
 There's other variants you can put inside
 the parantheses like ```#[inline]```, which is more of a suggestion, or ```#[inline(never)]```.
 Inlining
 is basically taking all calls to that function and replacing it with the actual code from the function.